xaya/xaya_tutorials/Mover.md

 	#include "xayagame/gamelogic.hpp"
 	#include "xayagame/storage.hpp"

+In your project, you will likely need to include these headers similar to the following:

+	#include <xayagame/gamelogic.hpp>
+	#include <xayagame/storage.hpp>

 ## logic.cpp

 There's quite a bit in the logic.cpp file, but of most interest to us are the callbacks that implement the game logic.